mjahanshahi/mjahanshahi.github.io/content/home/talks_selected.md

 # Order that this section will appear in.
 weight = 19

+# Number of talks to list.
+count = 3

 # List format.
 #   0 = Simple
 #   1 = Detailed